 Discounts go up and down so you need to check to see the latest price cut.
 You can currently get 5% off £25 and 6% off £50 or £100 codes, which is an OK discount.
 Usually the rate is 8% or 12% off, and I’ve seen it go as high as 20%.

 Also, first-time users of Zeek can save even more.
-Use the code CLEVERCASH to get £3 credit on your first order.
-There’s a minimum spend of £23 here.
+Use the code CLEVERCASH to get £5 credit on your first order.
+There’s a minimum spend of £45 here, though you can use this on muiitple cards.
 Just go via the link below to download the app or use the website.